-Recent Statements Issued by the Governmental Accounting Standards Board - The Governmental Accounting Standards Board has issued Statement No. 59, Financial Instruments Omnibus, effective for fiscal years beginning after June 15, 2010.
+The College also adopted Statement No. 59, Financial Instruments Omnibus, effective for fiscal years beginning after June 15, 2010.
 This statement improves financial reporting by providing more complete information, by improving consistency of measurements, and by providing clarifications of existing standards related to certain financial instruments and external investment pools.
-The College has not yet determined the effect that the adoption of Statement No. 59 may have on its financial statements.
+The adoption of this statement did not have a material impact on the financial statements.